What chronic stress is doing to your sex life

 • Day

-Yin Energy: Tapping into our sexual being.
+Yin Energy: Tapping into our sexual being

 Yin energy, on the other hand, helps us tap into our capacity for receiving love and pleasure.
 It’s associated with:

-• Feminine
+• Feminine energy

 • Rest